fyneworks/multifile/README.md

 MultiFile ($.MultiFile) is a non-obstrusive and crucially **non-opinionated** plugin for jQuery that helps your users easily select multiple files for upload.

-It helps you implement a basic interface to improve the file selection experience of your users whilst providing you, the developer, with 3 simple methods of validation: accepted extensions, number of files and total size.
+It helps you implement a basic interface to improve the file selection experience of your users whilst providing you, the developer, with 3 simple methods of validation: accepted extensions, maximum number of files and total size.

 ---